High-Resolution Thermal Simulation Framework for Extrusion-based Additive Manufacturing of Complex Geometries: Introduction

 \section{Introduction}

 Fused deposition modeling (FDM) is an additive manufacturing process that builds 3D objects layer-by-layer by melting and extruding thermoplastic filaments through a heated nozzle.
 The nozzle moves along a predetermined path, depositing the molten material in precise locations to create the desired shape.
 Once deposited, the material then solidifies to create the final part.
 FDM is a popular and widely used technology due to its low cost, versatility, and ease of use.
 It can produce parts with good mechanical properties and accuracy.
 Such 3D printing approaches have revolutionized the manufacturing industry by enabling the production of complex geometries with high precision and customization.
-However, FDM faces a few challenges in achieving the desired print quality, and reducing material waste, especially for complex geometries with sparse infills.
+However, FDM faces a few challenges in achieving the desired print quality and reducing material waste, especially for complex geometries with sparse infills.
 One challenge is the need for support structures for overhanging features or complex geometries, which can increase material waste and post-processing time.
 Another is the possibility of warping and distortion due to thermal stresses during printing, which can affect the final dimensional accuracy of the part.

-Accurate simulation of the \textit{3D printing process} can help address these challenges by predicting the thermal and mechanical stress distribution as the build progresses, which can inform print quality and material usage.
+Accurate simulation of the 3D printing process can help address these challenges by predicting the thermal and mechanical stress distribution as the build progresses, which can inform print quality and material usage.
 Fast and accurate simulations can help rapidly explore the print process and design non-trivial approaches that minimize material usage while ensuring that thermal stresses are kept to acceptable levels.
 The ability of real-time simulations also opens up the possibility of creating digital twins of the 3D print process.
 These digital twins can assimilate measurements from the physical build and accurately predict the intermediate and final shapes.
-Additionally, these digital twins open up the possibility of feedback control of the printing process, e.g., using model predictive control (MPC).
+Additionally, once the computed temperature field can be returned in near-real-time, the same framework could drive model-predictive adjustments to fan speed, extrusion rate, or chamber temperature, thereby closing the control loop.